Characterizing and Optimizing the Spatial Kernel of Multi Resolution Hash Encodings¶

 |---|---|---|

-| Anisotropy ratio (axis vs. diagonal) | 1.17 | ≈1.17 (exact match) |
+| Anisotropy Ratio (Axis vs Diagonal) | 1.17 | ≈1.17 (Exact match) |

-| Total broadening factor \(\beta_{\text{emp}}\) (Adam) | — | ≈3.0 (stable across configurations) |
+| Total Widening Factor \(\beta_{\text{emp}}\) (Adam) | - | ≈3.0 (Stable across configs) |

-| FWHM vs. \(N_{\text{avg}}\) relationship | Linear | Linear (exact match) |
+| FWHM vs \(N_{\text{avg}}\) Relationship | Linear | Linear (Exact match) |

-| Two-point resolvable distance \(d_{\text{crit}}\) | \(\propto\) FWHM | Linear correlation (R²≈1) |
+| Resolvable Distance \(d_{\text{crit}}\) | \(\propto\) FWHM | Linear correlation (R²≈1) |

 Key Findings¶

-- Effective resolution is far below \(N_{\max}\): \(\beta_{\text{emp}} \approx 3.0\) implies that the actual resolution is approximately 3× lower than \(N_{\max}\) suggests, explaining the diminishing returns of increasing \(N_{\max}\).
+- Effective resolution is far lower than \(N_{\max}\): \(\beta_{\text{emp}} \approx 3.0\) implies the actual resolution is about 3 times lower than what \(N_{\max}\) suggests.
+This explains diminishing returns when increasing \(N_{\max}\).

-- PSF-guided hyperparameter selection is effective: The theoretically derived \(b_{\text{theory}}\) agrees with the empirically optimal \(b_{\text{opt}}\), eliminating the need for manual tuning.
+- PSF-guided hyperparameter selection is effective: The theoretically calculated \(b_{\text{theory}}\) matches the empirical \(b_{\text{opt}}\), eliminating the need for manual tuning.

 Highlights & Insights¶

-- Counterintuitive core finding: The result that \(N_{\text{avg}}\), not \(N_{\max}\), governs resolution overturns the intuition that "the finest level determines accuracy" and has direct practical implications for hyperparameter selection.
+- Counter-intuitive core discovery: \(N_{\text{avg}}\), not \(N_{\max}\), determines resolution—overturning the intuition that the finest layer dictates accuracy and guiding practical hyperparameter selection.

-- Spatial interpretation of spectral bias: The well-known spectral bias phenomenon in optimization is translated into a concrete spatial broadening effect, quantified by the factor \(\beta_{\text{opt}}\).
+- Spatial interpretation of spectral bias: Translates the well-known spectral bias in optimization into specific spatial widening, providing a quantified widening factor \(\beta_{\text{opt}}\).

 Limitations & Future Work¶

-- Optimizer dependence of \(\beta_{\text{opt}}\): The broadening factor is approximately 3.0 for Adam but differs for other optimizers; a systematic analysis across optimizers is lacking.
+- \(\beta_{\text{opt}}\) depends on the optimizer: The widening factor is approximately 3.0 for Adam but differs for other optimizers—a systematic analysis of various optimizers is missing.

 Related Work & Insights¶